 Conjugated linoleic acids (CLA) are poly-unsaturated fatty acids containing both cis- and trans- bonds as well as double bonds.

+These molecules are categorized into a family of 28 different types of linoleic acids.
 The fatty acids are found primarily in meat and dairy products but are also found in supplement form.

-The CLA cis-9,trans-11 is mostly found in foods, whereas trans-10,cis-12 is found in supplements (R).
+The CLA cis-9,trans-11 is mostly found in foods, whereas trans-10,cis-12 is found in supplements .

 Health Benefits of Conjugated Linoleic Acid